weatherisgood2/ngpt/docs/api/config.md

 ### load_config()

-Loads a specific configuration by index and applies environment variables.
+Loads a specific configuration by index or provider name and applies environment variables.

 ```python
 from ngpt.config import load_config